Great things you can do with your TFSA

 In closing, options abound when it comes to the TFSA for Canadians – these are just some of the many great things you can do with your TFSA in any year.
 No better time than the present!

-Learn about this account and investing in more detail thanks to my partnership with BMO InvestorLine.
+Learn about this account and investing in more detail thanks to my partnership with BMO.

-Take advantage of BMO InvestorLine’s special offers today and make sure you use promo code MYOCASH for My Own Advisor’s special offer when opening your BMO InvestorLine account.
+Take advantage of BMO’s special investing offers today and make sure you use my promo codes with My Own Advisor’s special offer when opening your BMO InvestorLine account.

-Full disclosure: MyOwnAdvisor.ca has a referral program in place with BMO InvestorLine and may receive compensation for individuals opening a BMO InvestorLine account with code MYOCASH or MYOTRADES and/or clicking through to the BMO InvestorLine.
+Full disclosure: MyOwnAdvisor.ca has a referral program in place with BMO and may receive compensation for individuals opening an account.